 How Does DoorDash Make Money?

-DoorDash makes money via restaurant commissions, delivery and service fees, a white-label logistics service (called Drive), a premium subscription plan (called DashPass), and a catering service for other businesses.
+DoorDash makes money via commissions, delivery and service fees, a white-label logistics service (called Drive), a premium subscription plan (called DashPass), and a catering service for other businesses.

 Let’s take a closer look into how DoorDash manages to monetize its user base and how the company effectively became America’s go-to app for all things food delivery.